concord-consortium/dataflow-execution-framework/README.md

 You can view the status of all the branch deploys [here](https://travis-ci.com/concord-consortium/dataflow-execution-framework/branches).

-To deploy a production release:

-1. Increment version number in package.json
-2. Create new entry in CHANGELOG.md
-3. Run `git log --pretty=oneline --reverse <last release tag>...HEAD | grep '#' | grep -v Merge` and add contents (after edits if needed to CHANGELOG.md)
-4. Run `npm run build`
-5. Copy asset size markdown table from previous release and change sizes to match new sizes in `dist`
-6. Create `release-<version>` branch and commit changes, push to GitHub, create PR and merge
-7. Checkout master and pull
-8. Checkout production
-9. Run `git merge master --no-ff`
-10. Push production to GitHub
-11. Use https://github.com/concord-consortium/dataflow-execution-framework/releases to create a new release tag

 ### Testing

 Run `npm test` to run jest tests.
 Run `npm run test:full` to run jest and Cypress tests.